WASTEWATER TREATMENT

 If you correctly manage your system and everything is working efficiently, there is requirement from your side, just keep up the excellent work!
 You will receive a copy of the report confirming compliance.

-However, If the inspector finds that improvements are necessary, you will be informed.
+However, If the inspector finds that improvements are necessary, he will inform you.
 You will also receive an advisory notice from your local authority within 21 days, requiring you to improve the maintenance of your system or to upgrade or remediate it.

 If you have to carry out remedial work, you may be eligible for a grant.
 The grant is means-tested, you must have had your wastewater treatment system registered by the February 1, 2013 to be eligible.
 For more information about the grants, visit the Department of Housing, Planning and Local government’s website.